taishiwalden/taishiwalden.com/src/posts/blog/visneto-app.md

 ## Context

-I started a startup with the idea of simplifying nightlife.
+I cofounded a startup with the idea of simplifying nightlife.
 After conducting some market research and competitive analysis, I determined there was an opportunity for market entry.

 > Nightlife made simple.
 Discover scenes in your area and connect with friends.